Norator

 In electronics, a norator is a theoretical linear, time-invariant one-port which can have an arbitrary current and voltage between its terminals.
 A norator represents a controlled voltage or current source with infinite gain.

 Inserting a norator in a circuit schematic provides whatever current and voltage the outside circuit demands, in particular, the demands of Kirchhoff's circuit laws.
 For example, the output of an ideal opamp behaves as a norator, producing nonzero output voltage and current that meet circuit requirements despite a zero input.

 A norator is often paired with a nullator to form a nullor.

-Two trivial cases are worth noting: A nullator in parallel with a norator is equivalent to a short (zero voltage any current) and a nullator in series with a norator is an open circuit (zero current, any voltage).
+A nullator in parallel with a norator is equivalent to a short (zero voltage any current).
+A nullator in series with a norator is an open circuit (zero current, any voltage).